sinnbeck/laravel-dom-assertions/README.md

         }, 'select:nth-of-type(2)');
     });
 ```
 It also works with closures if you prefer that syntax.
-The closure retuns an instance of `\Sinnbeck\DomAssertions\Asserts\OptionAssert`
+The closure returns an instance of `\Sinnbeck\DomAssertions\Asserts\OptionAssert`
 ```php
 $this->get('/some-route')
     ->assertForm(function (FormAssert $form) {